taksaru/Game-Guides/BOTW/20 - Faron.md

   * Kah Yah Shrine (111/120)
 * Stone Talus to SW (36/40)
 * Korok 773: Lilies to N
-* Korok 776: Fairylights to NE
+* Korok 776: Fairylights to NW
 * Muwo Jeem Shrine to E (112/120)
 * Korok 774: Rock on ledge to NW
 * Korok 775: Rock pattern to NW